Classic Yoga

 This posture helps to control Diabetes.

 As we have already seen, Corpse Pose gives relief from stress and anxiety which are one of the reasons for Hypertension.
 Hence this posture helps in conditions of Hypertension and related cardiac issues.
-A study by Sundar S, Agarwal K et al. concludes that with the use of yoga (Shavasana) in the therapy of hypertension, the requirement of anti-hypertensive drugs may be significantly decreased and in some cases may be totally dispensed with and it may be a useful adjunct in the treatment of hypertension.
+A study by Sundar S, Agarwal K et al. concludes that with the use of yoga (Shavasana) in the therapy of hypertension, the requirement of anti-hypertensive drugs may be notably decreased and in some cases may be dispensed with and it may be a useful adjunct in the treatment of hypertension.
 Moreover, it helps to fall asleep quickly.

 The findings of various medical studies show that the practice of Corpse Pose provides relief from insomnia and makes the practitioner fall asleep quickly.